 The American Psychiatric Association states insufficient evidence to recommend any regular panic disorder treatments over another.

 The choice of treatment among benzodiazepines, selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, tricyclic antidepressants, and psychotherapy should be based on the patient’s history, preference, and other individual characteristics.

 Selective serotonin reuptake inhibitors are likely the best drug therapy option for many patients with panic disorder.

-An advantage of benzodiazepines is that they relieve anxiety symptoms much faster than antidepressants and therefore may be preferred in patients for whom rapid symptom control is critical.
+An advantage of benzodiazepines is that they relieve anxiety symptoms much faster than antidepressants and, therefore, may be preferred in patients for whom rapid symptom control is critical.

-However, this advantage is offset by the possibility of developing benzodiazepine dependence.
+However, this advantage is offset by the possibility of developing a benzodiazepine dependence.
 The American Psychiatric Association does not recommend benzodiazepines for people with depressive symptoms or a recent history of substance abuse.

 For many of these patients, stable doses of benzodiazepines remain effective for several years.

 Guidelines issued by the UK-based National Institute for Health and Clinical Excellence (NICE) carried out a systematic review using a different methodology and reached a different conclusion.
-They questioned the accuracy of studies that were not placebo controlled.
+They questioned the accuracy of studies that were not placebo-controlled.

-And, based on findings from placebo-controlled studies, they do not recommend benzodiazepine use beyond two to four weeks, as tolerance and physical dependence develop rapidly, with withdrawal symptoms including rebound anxiety after six weeks or more of use.
+And based on findings from placebo-controlled studies, they do not recommend benzodiazepine use beyond two to four weeks, as tolerance and physical dependence develop rapidly, with withdrawal symptoms including rebound anxiety after six weeks or more of use.

 However, benzodiazepines are still prescribed for the long-term treatment of anxiety disorders.